redis-field-engineering/redis-connect-dist/Connectors/mssql/demo/README.md

 virag/rl-connector-rdb \
 cleansetup_cdc
 ```
+Validate the config & metrics data is stored in the job management database by going to RedisInsight (or query using redis-cli) and [browsing](https://docs.redislabs.com/latest/ri/using-redisinsight/browser/) the keys.
+Look for the Hash key `testdb-emp` and Field `jobOwner`, the Value should be `UNASSIGNED`.

 * Start RedisCDC
-<p>Execute with start_cdc_true parameter to start a RedisCDC instance with job management enabled.</p>
+<p>Execute RedisCDC instance with job management enabled (with start_cdc_true parameter).</p>

 ```bash
 demo$ docker run \